The Wall Street Journal

-Since 2019 I’ve freelanced on various Motion & Animation projects for the WSJ video team
+Since 2019 I’ve collaborated on various Motion & Animation projects for the WSJ video team

 Domino’s Pizza Empire Was Built on Delivery.
 Now, That May Not Be Enough